Do you know your company´s value?

 2. It will help you to understand the strengths and weaknesses of your business, something especially important in the lead up to the sales process.

 3. It will allow you to understand the variables which underpin the value and the impact that potential synergies with the acquirer will have on its future value.
 If we negotiate well it will allow us to obtain a large proportion of these synergies.

 Why do you need a valuation if you are a buyer?

-1. Given that many sellers’ judgment of the value of their business is clouded by emotions, you will only be able to demonstrate its true value with a rigorous valuation.
+1. Given that emotions cloud many sellers’ judgment of the value of their business, you will only be able to demonstrate its true value with a rigorous valuation.

-2. To understand a business’s value it is important that you know how to assess its situation and the trends in its financial statements.
+2. To understand a business’s value, you must important that you know how to assess its situation and the trends in its financial statements.